juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.001|12 (Priority road)|

 Test Case 5, Actual Label: 30 (Beware of ice/snow): Despite making the right judgment, the network is comparatively less certain about this image.
-Maybe it is due to the fact that of class 30 having a lower recall rate for VGG-16-like network.
+Maybe it is due to the fact that class 30 having a lower recall rate for the VGG-16-like network.

 |Probability|Prediction|
 |:----:|:----:|